Waves of joy flood Damascus. But an undercurrent of distrust lingers.

 Syrian Air planes wait on the tarmac in the meantime, and a polished black Mercedes from the presidential fleet is parked in front of the ornate VIP lounge, although it is missing its tires.

-“We consider the international airport of Damascus as a gate to the world, which needs to see the new Syria, says a senior HTS security official at the airport, who asks not to give his name.
+“We consider the international airport of Damascus as a gate to the world, which needs to see the new Syria,” says a senior HTS security official at the airport, who asked not to give his name.

 The airport “is the political face of this country, this new country that we are trying to create.”